Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising

+However, as the modeling of signal-independent noise remains uncertain, SNA augments only the signal-dependent noise in real noisy images, limiting the data diversity.
+Fortunately, PNNP provides a high-precision approximation of signal-independent noise as demonstrated in Section~\ref{sec:exp}. {To overcome the diversity limitation of SNA, we propose a bidirectional shot noise augmentation (BiSNA) technique.

+BiSNA relaxes the strict constraints of noise model consistency to enhance data diversity.
+Assuming that the noise model of a real noisy image $D$ satisfies Eq.~\eqref{eq:pg} and Eq.~\eqref{eq:possion}, with $N_{indep} \sim \text{PNNP}(iso)$, our target is to generate a realistic noisy image $D'$ with $\alpha I$ light intensity by BiSNA under the same ISO setting, where $\alpha$ denotes the light intensity scaling factor.

+For $\alpha \geq 1$, BiSNA introduces a noisy signal increment $\Delta N \sim K \mathcal{P}(\frac{(\alpha - 1)I}{K})$, following the same procedure as SNA.
+For $\alpha < 1$, BiSNA first scales the expectation of real noisy image $D$ by $\alpha$, then separately augments shot noise and signal-independent noise to maintain variance consistency, yielding $D' = \alpha D + \Delta N$.
+Specifically, the variance of the scaled noise is reduced by a factor of $\alpha^2$, while the variance of the shot noise should scale with $\alpha$ (as the mean and variance of a Poisson distribution are equal), and the variance of the signal-independent noise should remain unchanged due to the constant ISO setting.
+To ensure variance consistency, the noisy signal increment $\Delta N$ is defined as:

-Fortunately, experiments in Section~\ref{sec:exp} have demonstrated the high precision of our PNNP in approximating signal-independent noise.
-Hence, inspired by SNA, we introduce a read noise augmentation method, supporting arbitrary interpolation between paired real data and synthetic data while maintaining the reliability of the noise model.
-We name the new hybrid-based method as PNNP*.
+BiSNA enables arbitrary interpolation between real data and synthetic data while preserving noise model similarity.
+We denote the new hybrid-based method as PNNP*.}